Why are children, especially toddlers and infants, more prone to infections than teens and adults?

 An individual acquires immunity after birth, hence is called adaptive or acquired immunity.
 Adaptive immunity develops throughout our lives.
 We acquire adaptive immunity when we are exposed to infectious diseases and allergies or when we are immunized against them with vaccines.

 Passive immunity is developed by antibodies that are produced outside the body.
 This immunity lasts for a short time.
-For example, antibodies present in a mother’s breast milk provides a baby with temporary immunity against the diseases.
+For example, antibodies present in a mother’s breast milk provide a baby with temporary immunity against diseases.

 Active immunity is a type of adaptive immunity, which is developed due to the production of antibodies in one’s own body.
 This type of immunity occurs when we are in contact with the pathogen or its antigen.
-When the active immunity happens for the first time, it is called a primary response.
+When the immune system encounters an antigen for the first time and active immunity responds against it, it is called a primary response.
 Once a body experiences a pathogen for the first time, it keeps a few of the antibodies that attacked the pathogen just in case it attacks for the second time.
 This is known as natural active immunity.